EpicGamer007/shenron-grub-theme/README.md

-# shenron-grub-theme
+# Shenron grub theme

-Shenron (DBZ's Dragon) Grub Theme.
-Based on Dark Matter Grub Theme
+This is a cheap copy of VandalByte's [Dark Matter Theme](https://gitlab.com/VandalByte/darkmatter-grub-theme).
+It uses exclusively white icons along with the dragon.

+## Usage

+## Screenshots